 As you can tell, this was a BIG SHEBANG.
 I forget how many thousands of people showed up that weekend.
 Policemen from San Jose rode bikes and dressed in many layers of bras to show their support for Breast Cancer Awareness.

-Even though I was all alone in a crowd of thousands, when I could catch my breath, there were plenty of people to talk to and lots of people driving by waving, vans dressed with bras, and crazy stuff all around.
+Even though I was all alone in a crowd of thousands, when I could catch my breath, there were plenty of people to talk to and lots of people driving by waving, vans dressed in bras, and crazy stuff all around.

 The ones who weren’t walking had a lot of fun.